HATS-38 b and WASP-139 b join a growing group of hot Neptunes on polar orbits: Joint fit

 To estimate the Bayesian posteriors, \texttt{ironman} uses the \texttt{dynesty} dynamic nested sampler \citep{Speagle20}.
 The number of live points to consider and threads to be used can be specified by the user. \texttt{ironman} accepts uniform, log-uniform, normal, and truncated normal prior distributions for the different parameters, which can also be held fixed.

 With \texttt{ironman}, we analyzed both systems, including all the observations presented in Section \ref{sec:obs}.
+Given that we did not observe any significant variability in the TESS light curves that would allow us to measure the rotational period of the host stars, we have only fitted the sky-projected obliquity $\lambda$ and $v\sin{i_\star}$ here.
 For this analysis, we only considered the detrended TESS light curves (see Section \ref{sec:photo}) close to the transits, in windows of $\sim6$ hours around the transit midpoint, to reduce the computational cost.
 To account for the instrumentation offsets and systematics, we included independent RV offsets and log-uniform jitter terms for each instrument.
 We placed uninformative priors for almost all parameters, except for the orbital periods and times of mid-transit, which had been constrained in Section \ref{sec:photo}, and for the stellar densities that were constrained in Section \ref{sec:star}.
-Likewise for $\beta$ where we considered an instrumental broadening of 2.15 km/s because of the ESPRESSO resolution, and we used the macroturbulence law from \citet{Valenti2005}, which yields a broadening of $\sim4.15$ and $\sim4.8$ km/s for $T_{\rm eff} = 5662$ and $5233$ K, respectively.
+Likewise for $\beta$ where we considered an instrumental broadening of 2.15 km/s because of the ESPRESSO resolution, and we used the macroturbulence law from \citet{Valenti2005}, which yields a broadening of $\sim4.4$ and $\sim3.8$ km/s for $T_{\rm eff} = 5662$ and $5233$ K, respectively.
 We added the instrumental and macroturbulence broadening in quadrature to set our priors for each target respectively, with an uncertainty of 2 km/s.
 The resulting posteriors of our fits for HATS-38 b and WASP-139 b are shown in Table \ref{tab:fit}.